yoannfleurydev/gitweb/README.md

 - `--browser` option given in the command line
 - `$BROWSER` on Linux 🐧 or `%BROWSER%` on Windows 🏁 (this is a non standard variable)
 - the default web browser on the system

+## --commit

+`gitweb` will open the commit given as a parameter on the remote repository.

 ## --remote